Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \begin{rem} \begin{itemize} \item If a hyperbolic saddle of a vector field on a surface has eigenvalues of positive sum, such saddle is called anti-dissipative or area-expansive.
 For the vector field of class~$\N$ this property implies that $f'(y) \to +\infty$ as $y \to a-0$ or~$y \to b+0$. \item The Poincar{\'e} map $f$ can be extended to the arc $[a,b]$ by setting $f([a,b]) = \{c\}$, where $c$ is the point where the unstable separatrix of~$P$ first intersects~$\Sigma$.
-Thus we get a continuous (non-strictly) monotonous map from~$\Sigma$ to itself, of degree one.
-For this map the rotation number $\rho(f)$ is well-defined (see.~\cite[Sect.
+Thus we get a continuous non-strictly monotonic map from~$\Sigma$ to itself, of degree one.
+This map is constant on~$[a, b]$, and in what follows we will refer to this segment as \emph{the flat segment} of~$f$.
+For the map~$f$ the rotation number $\rho(f) \in \RR/\ZZ$ is well-defined (see.~\cite[Sect.
 11.1, p.~392]{KH}\footnote{See also \cite[Lemma 3 at p.~184]{PM} and \cite{Ha}, \cite{He}.}).
-In what follows, when we refer to the Poincar{\'e} map, we mean this extended map, and we will denote it by the same letter $f$ as the ``true'' Poincar{\'e} map. \item The class $\N$ is an open subset of the space~$\mathrm{Vect}^\infty(\TT)$ of smooth vector fields on the torus. \end{itemize} \end{rem}
+In what follows, when we refer to the Poincar{\'e} map, we mean this extended map. \item The class $\N$ is an open subset of the space~$\mathrm{Vect}^\infty(\TT)$ of smooth vector fields on the torus. \end{itemize} \end{rem}

 The following theorem summarizes the results on the fields of class $\N$ obtained in~\cite{C}, \cite{PM}, and~\cite{B}; see also~\cite{KH}.
 In short, the theorem says that the dynamics can be described in terms of the rotation number.